PeterPlucinski/peterplucinski.github.io/_posts/2018-10-19-writing-to-google-sheets-using-node.md

 }
 ```

 4. You can place the sample code provided in `index.js` and run it using `node .` - you will be provided with a URL to click on in the command line.
-Follow the URL and you will need to give permission for your script to interact with your Google Sheets project via the API.
-You will receive a token which you will need to paste back into your command line.
+Follow the URL and you will need to log in to your Google account and give permission for your script to interact with Google Sheets.
+You will receive a token which you will need to paste back into the command line.
 After this, the script will generate a `token.json` file in your project root.

 My `token.json` file is reproduced below (again, sensitive values have been altered):